srid/srid/Projects/Neuron/Announcing Neuron - Zettelkasten in Haskell.md

 ## Searching zettels

 Neuron does not officially support this yet, but I have scripts put together using [fzf](https://github.com/junegunn/fzf), [ripgrep](https://github.com/BurntSushi/ripgrep) that will search zettel files by title (or even by content) before opening them.
-In neovim, I have bound [Ctrl+L](kbd:) to invoke this search to quickly access any of my zettels.
+In neovim, I have bound <kbd>Ctrl+L</kbd> to invoke this search to quickly access any of my zettels.

 ## Creating zettels